 ITEMS IN AFP WITH KEYWORD:

-A 24-year-old woman presented with multiple asymptomatic erythematous, flat-topped papules on the extensor surfaces of both hands.
+A patient presented with a pruritic, nonscaly, ring-like rash on the dorsa of both hands.

-A woman presented with a lesion on her thigh that had gradually increased in size over the previous five years.
+A patient presented with a painless, slow-growing lesion on her finger that had been present for several years.

 A patient presented with a painless, non-pruritic rash involving his palms, soles, and tongue after undergoing chemotherapy.

 A patient presented with a red, slightly raised papule on the anterior chest wall.